AISG-Technology-Team/GCSS-Track-1B-Submission-Guide/README.md

 ## Technical Details
 ### Challenge Specifications

-All participants' submitted Docker containers will be given access to three Victim Models (`Llama-2-7b-chat-hf` and two other undisclosed Large Lanugage Models) via a RESTful API, and an undisclosed list of behaviours from which to generate one attack prompt per behaviour to be used by the three Victim Models.
+All participants' submitted Docker containers will be given access to three Victim Models (`Llama-2-7b-chat-hf` and two other undisclosed Large Language Models) via a RESTful API, and an undisclosed list of behaviours from which to generate one attack prompt per behaviour to be used by the three Victim Models.

+No access to any other resources (network-based or otherwise) other than what is provided in the submitted Docker containers will be available.

 ### Hardware/Software Specifications